thewoodfish/samaritandb-contract-proto1/README.md

 ## Contract Overview

-Samaritan OS relies on a decentralized database, and `DbContract` acts as the core contract responsible for managing various aspects of the database.
+`DbContract` acts as the core contract and source of truth responsible for managing various aspects of the database.
 Here's an overview of its key features:

 - **Database Account Management**: Users can create accounts with their Decentralized Identifiers (DID) and associate data with these accounts.

 - **Node Address Management**: This contract keeps track of network node addresses, specifically bootnodes.
 The list of nodes is limited to ensure efficiency and reliability.

-- **Subscription Management**: Users can subscribe to nodes that support specific applications.
+- **Subscription Management**: Individual databases can subscribe to nodes that support specific applications, hence they become part of the data providers for that application.

 - **Access Control**: The contract provides restricted access control, allowing or denying specific applications access to data based on DID.